Turning tragedy into hope for others

 6 infant bedtime tips

-Dr. Gray offers her top tips for helping your infant sleep.
+Dr. Yu offers his top tips for helping your infant sleep.

 3. Master a method.
 Parents do well with specific sleep training guidelines.
-Dr. Gray’s preferred method is the Ferber method, also known as graduated extinction, which calls for allowing babies to cry for a set amount of time before comforting them, gradually increasing the time you wait before going to your baby.
+Dr. Yu’s preferred method is the Ferber method, also known as graduated extinction.
+This method calls for allowing babies to cry for a set amount of time before comforting them, gradually increasing the time you wait before going to your baby.
 Start with waiting one minute before comforting your baby and increase the time over several nights until your baby learns to fall asleep on their own.

 4. Keep a log.
 Take note of each night’s bedtime routine — what worked and what didn’t.
 You can use a cellphone timer to track how long your baby cries before you go in to comfort them, so you’ll know when to intervene the next night.